logicalclocks/hops-docs/docs/user_guide/hopsworks/jupyter.rst

 **Start a Jupyter notebook server**

-When you start a Jupyter notebook server you have the possibility to specify Spark properties of the notebooks you will create on the server.
-Hopsworks provides *Machine Learning-as-a-Service* with Tensorflow, Spark, supporting distributed training, parallel experiments, hyperparameter tuning, and model serving (HopsML).
-If you are doing machine learning on hops you probably want to select the notebook servers "Experiment", "Parallel Experiment" or "Distributed training" as shown in the figure below.
+When you start a Jupyter notebook server you can select the 'Python' option, which enables the Python kernel in JupyterLab, the notebook server behaves the same as running Jupyter on your local workstation.

+If you are doing Machine Learning you should pick the Experiments tab.
 See HopsML_ for more information on the Machine Learning pipeline.

-For general purpose notebooks, select the type "Spark (Static)" or "Spark (Dynamic)".
+For general purpose notebooks, select the Spark tab and run with Static or Dynamic Spark Executors.

 .. _jupyter2.png: ../../_images/jupyter2.png
 .. figure:: ../../imgs/jupyter2.png